Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 **Informally**, the proposal strives to make it possible for users to use collection literals syntax to express user-defined types `val foo: MyCustomList<Int> = [1, 2, 3]`.
 And when the *expected type* (See the definition below) is unspecified, expression must fall back to the `kotlin.List` type: `val foo = [1, 2, 3] // List<Int>`.

+The default `kotlin.List` fallback is equivalent to `listOf(expr1, expr2, expr3)` in the current experimental implementation.
+Once [companion blocks](https://github.com/Kotlin/KEEP/blob/master/proposals/KEEP-0449-companions-block-extension.md) are available and Kotlin collections introduce `of` functions, the same fallback is expected to be expressed as `kotlin.collections.List.of(expr1, expr2, expr3)`.

 It's proposed to use square brackets because the syntax is already used in Kotlin for array literals inside annotation constructor arguments.
 It's the syntax a lot of programmers are already familiar with coming from other programming languages, and because it honors mathematical notation for matrices.